Nancy Lieberman

-Nancy Elizabeth Lieberman (born July 1, 1958), nicknamed "Lady Magic", is an American former professional basketball player and coach in the Women's National Basketball Association (WNBA) who is currently a broadcaster for the Oklahoma City Thunder of the National Basketball Association (NBA) as well as the head coach of Power, a team in the BIG3 which she led to its 2018 Championship.
+Nancy Ilizabeth Lieberman (born July 1, 1958), nicknamed "Lady Magic", is an American former professional basketball player and coach in the Women's National Basketball Association (WNBA), who is a broadcaster for the Oklahoma City Thunder of the National Basketball Association (NBA) as well as the head coach of Power, a team in the BIG3 which she led to its 2018 Championship.
 Lieberman is regarded as one of the greatest figures in American women's basketball.

 In 2000, she was inducted into the Nassau County Sports Hall of Fame.
 Lieberman is a member of the Naismith Memorial Basketball Hall of Fame, the Women's Basketball Hall of Fame, the St. Louis Jewish Sports Hall of Fame, and the Virginia Sports Hall of Fame.

 Early life

-Lieberman was born in Brooklyn, New York to Jerome and Renee Lieberman.
+Lieberman was born in Brooklyn, New York, to Jerome and Renee Lieberman.
 She is Jewish (and described herself as "just a poor, skinny, redheaded Jewish girl from Queens").
 Her family lived in Brooklyn when she was born, but soon moved to Far Rockaway, Queens, where she grew up with her older brother Clifford.
 She lost great-grandparents in the Holocaust, and her paternal grandparents, who survived, had concentration camp numbers on their wrists.

 Her mother brought up the children after a separation and divorce.
 While growing up, she was interested in a variety of sports, playing baseball, softball and football with boys, before settling on basketball as her primary sport.
 She played basketball primarily on pickup teams with boys, not playing on a girls' team until she was a high school sophomore.

 Lieberman's mother Renee was not supportive of her daughter's interest in basketball.
 Once, when Lieberman was practicing dribbling techniques indoors because it was cold outside, her mother demanded she stop dribbling because of all the noise.
 When she did not stop, her mother punctured the basketball with a screwdriver.
 Lieberman found another ball and continued, but her mother punctured that one as well.
 This continued until five balls were ruined.
 Lieberman then decided she had better go outside before she ran out of basketballs.